-Arrive in St. Johns June 23, 2019, by 5PM
+Arrive in St. Johns July 24, 2022, by 5PM

-Depart from St. Johns June 29, 2019, after 1PM
+Depart from St. Johns July 30, 2022, after 1PM

-June 23, 2019 – Day One
+July 24, 2022 – Day One

 Arrive in St. Johns, Newfoundland and meet everyone at the hotel in St. Johns.
 Your arrival should be before 5pm.
 We will meet for a group dinner and discuss the itinerary for the week.

-June 24, 2019 – Day Two
+July 25, 2022 – Day Two

 This morning we’ll be up early to head south for a sunrise photo shoot at Cape Spear Lighthouse.
 Stark white Cape Spear Lighthouse pierces a sky swirling with seabirds atop a craggy headland.
 It overlooks a vast expanse of indigo ocean where glittering processions of icebergs glide by, Humpback whales breach and pods of porpoises send misty spouts into the Atlantic air.
 On North America’s easternmost point of land, historic Cape Spear Lighthouse, the oldest surviving lighthouse in Newfoundland and Labrador, offers a glimpse into the lives of 19th-century lighthouse keepers and their families.

 In the afternoon we will photograph the historic waterfront area of St. John’s.
-You will be amazed as you watch massive cargo vessels glide pat the Jelly Bean Houses that dot the cliffs about the bustling harbor.
+You will be amazed as you watch massive cargo vessels glide past the Jelly Bean Houses that dot the cliffs about the bustling harbor.

-June 25, 2019 – Day Three
+July 26, 2022 – Day Three